alexeyshmelev/Learning-of-natural-selection-using-machine-learning/README.md

 ## Introduction

-This is a joint project with [Me](github.com/Grenlex), [Mikhail Shishking]() and [Tigran Apresyan]().
-Also, let me say in advance that file called ml.py are stored here just as the first example of our work.
-It was written using **numpy** and now this file doesn't affect our main program.
+This is a project of [Me](github.com/Grenlex).
+Also, let me say in advance that most of files in this repository are stored here just as the first example of our work.
+It was written using **numpy** and **pytorch** and this file doesn't affect our main program.

 ## Roles